Richard-wv/stress_sighting_hypothesis/README.md

 To test this hypothesis, we:

-- Created a lagged version of the 'severity_sum' and 'stress_event_count' columns to account for delayed public or psychological response to global stress events.
+- Created a lagged version of the *'severity_sum'* and *'stress_event_count'* columns to account for delayed public or psychological response to global stress events.
 - Calculated the correlation between the lagged severity and annual UFO sighting counts.
-- Built a linear regression model using 'severity_sum_lag1' as the predictor for 'sightings_per_year'.
+- Built a linear regression model using *'severity_sum_lag1'* as the predictor for *'sightings_per_year'*.
 - Visualised the relationship using a regression plot.

+---

 ### **Results & Conclusion:**